 2.6 Money market and its operations

 2.7 Business valuations – Mergers, Acquisitions, and corporate restructuring

 2.8 Budgetary control – Meaning and objectives; operation of Budgeting system; types of Budgets; Preparation of Sales Budget; Production Budget, Cash Budget, Master Budget; Flexible Budgeting; Zero Budgeting.

-2.10 Management Control System: distinction between strategic planning, Operational Control and Management control System; Responsibility Accounting; Transfer Pricing; Tools of Control – Residual Income and Return
+2.10 Management Control System: the distinction between strategic planning, Operational Control, and Management control System; Responsibility Accounting; Transfer Pricing; Tools of Control – Residual Income and Return

 on Investment; Performance Budgeting; Economic Value added.